-If the perfect holiday for you involves seeing the local area from a boat, then The Camping and Caravanning Club have a great choice of campsites for you.
+If the perfect holiday for you involves seeing the local area from a boat, then we have a great choice of campsites for you.
 There are lots of sites nestled on the banks of some of the UKs most beautiful rivers and lakes, all waiting for you to explore them!

 Cruising on the River Thames was voted the number one UK boating experience by Visit England, and a Thames river boat tour is the ideal way to see the sites of the capital.
 A tour will take you past the Tower of London, Tower Bridge, Big Ben, the Houses of Parliament, St. Paul’s Cathedral and Canary Wharf, and is accessible from a number of our campsites.

 It isn’t just London that offers great boat trips though, here are our pick of some of the other great boating days out to choose from.